City Hall: Should city put any extra budget money toward after-school programs?

 Her proposal would kick in only if the valuations came in at 2.5% or higher.

-Final valuations for municipal budgeting purposes will come in on Aug.
-20, and the council will formally adopt the city's budget on Aug.
-24. The budget they adopt that day dictates the level at which they will set the property tax levy.
+Final valuations for municipal budgeting purposes will come in Aug.
+20, and the council will formally adopt the city's budget Aug.
+24. The budget the council adopts that day dictates the level at which it will set the property tax levy.

 The current budget proposes a flat property tax rate.

-Council Chair Richard Meginnis said the council should keep in mind whose money they're talking about and, if anything, lower the property tax rate if the property value increases more than expected.
+Council Chairman Richard Meginnis said council members should keep in mind whose money they're talking about and, if anything, lower the property tax rate if the property value increases more than expected.

 "If we're on such a tight budget, why are we deciding to spend more?"
 Meginnis asked.